snapshot-labs/snapshot/src/plugins/projectGalaxy/README.md

 2. Create a Snapshot Credential with the proposal ID created from step1 on [https://galaxy.eco/](https://galaxy.eco/)
 3. Create an OAT campaign ONLY with the credential created from step2 on [https://galaxy.eco/](https://galaxy.eco/)

-### 2. Add Project Galaxy Plugin to your space
+### 2. Add Galxe Plugin to your space

-In Snapshot space setting, you can search and find the Project Galaxy Plugin in the plugins section, and add it to your space.
+In Snapshot space setting, you can search and find the Galxe Plugin in the plugins section, and add it to your space.

 ### 3. Set config JSON